 Within 15 days of award, the awardee shall prepare a project plan, an initial Quad Chart, and an initial TRL assessment.
-The project plan, initial Quad Chart, and initial TRL assessment (and supporting data) shall be uploaded to the appropriate locations in the ESTO e-Book.
+The initial Quad Chart and initial TRL assessment (and supporting data) shall be uploaded to the appropriate locations in the ESTO e-Book for the subject mini-solicitation.